Paul Revere's midnight ride: Ride

-The equestrian statue of Paul Revere in North End, Boston by Cyrus Dallin was unveiled in 1940.
+The equestrian statue of Paul Revere in Boston's North End by Cyrus Dallin was unveiled in 1940.

 Riding through present-day Somerville, Medford, and Arlington, Revere warned patriots along his route, many of whom set out on horseback to deliver warnings of their own.
 By the end of the night there were probably as many as 40 riders throughout Middlesex County carrying the news of the army's advance.
 Revere did not shout the phrase later attributed to him, "The British are coming!": his mission depended on secrecy, the countryside was filled with British patrols, and most of the colonists in Massachusetts, who were predominantly of English descent, still considered themselves British.

 Revere's warning, according to eyewitness accounts of the ride and Revere's own descriptions, was "The Regulars are coming out."
-According to his own account, Revere narrowly escaped capture in present-day Somerville near the displayed corpse of a slave, a local landmark.
-This was "After I had passed Charlestown Neck, & got nearly opposite where Mark was hung in chains."
+According to his own account, Revere narrowly escaped capture in present-day Somerville near the displayed corpse of an enslaved man, which was a local landmark.
+Revere wrote, "After I had passed Charlestown Neck, & got nearly opposite where Mark was hung in chains."
 Mark was an enslaved Bostonian who was convicted of petit treason in 1755, the penalty for which was to be dragged and hanged, after which his body was gibbeted for decades, such that Revere still used the site of Mark's body as a reference point in 1798.

 Revere continued on and arrived in Lexington around midnight, with Dawes, who had ridden from the south, near Boston Neck, arriving about a half-hour later.
 They met with Samuel Adams and John Hancock, who were spending the night with Hancock's relatives, in what is now called the Hancock–Clarke House, and they spent a great deal of time discussing plans of action upon receiving the news.
 They believed that the forces leaving the city were too large for the sole task of arresting two men and that Concord was the main target.
 The Lexington men dispatched riders to the surrounding towns, and Revere and Dawes continued along the road to Concord accompanied by Samuel Prescott, a doctor who happened to be in Lexington "returning from a lady friend's house at the awkward hour of 1 a.m."

 The ride of the three men triggered a flexible system of "alarm and muster" that had been carefully developed months before, in reaction to the colonists' impotent response to the Powder Alarm of September 1774.
 This system was an improved version of an old network of widespread notification and fast deployment of local militia forces in times of emergency.
 The colonists had periodically used this system all the way back to the early years of Indian wars in the colony, before it fell into disuse in the French and Indian War.